bu2/ytbuddy/README.md

 This repository contains a helper script for working with YouTube channels.

-- `fetch.py` can print the list of video URLs or output the full metadata for every video in a channel as JSON.
+- `app.py` can print the list of video URLs or output the full metadata for every video in a channel as JSON.
+Running it with Streamlit provides a simple web UI for fetching metadata interactively.

 ## Requirements